Vietnam.vn - Nền tảng quảng bá Việt Nam

 Smart children often tear paper.

-Psychologists believe that the hands are the second brain of children, meaning that children moving their hands is synonymous with thinking.
+Psychologists believe that the hands are the second brain of children, meaning that when children move their hands, they are also thinking.
 Illustration photo

-No parent likes their child tearing up paper around the house, but this is an action that helps children use their hands well.
+No parent likes their child tearing up paper around the house, but this is an activity that helps children use their hands well.
 Parents can observe that children under 3 years old often show surprise when they see that when their hands move in different directions, the paper is also torn into different shapes.

 To help children tear paper safely, parents can provide them with clean paper, free of ink or lead (such as newspaper, printing paper) to tear into different shapes, helping to develop creative thinking.